mokshikabhardwaj29/EaseMotion-css/submissions/examples/ease-float/README.md

 ## What does this do?

-Creates a continuous, gentle floating motion that smoothly moves elements up and down using CSS animations.
+Provides a smooth, continuous floating effect that gently moves elements up and down using CSS keyframe animations.

 ## How is it used?